 Habitual Patterns vs. Reality: What Our Minds Believe

 What Raz’s study shows is that habitual patterns influence our perception.
 His subjects expected to read gibberish words, and therefore, the area of the brain that would have normally recognized the word BLUE did not activate.

-That idea forms one of the basis of why hypnosis works so effectively.
+That idea forms one main reason of how hypnosis works so effectively.

 Our minds have deeply embedded habitual patterning.
-And they’re developed over lifetimes.
+And these thought patterns are developed over lifetimes.
 Memories, assumptions, negative experiences, positive experiences – they all help to form and reinforce these patterns and beliefs.